MUYANGGUO/6740/README.md

 - Maximum Likelihood

   Ability to derive the log likelihood function and its MLE estimator

+  - Estimate for parameters in boundary conditons, think about probability density function's decreasing or increasing, locate the MLE estimator by comparing with X_i

+  - Estimate for parameters in probability density function, suppose n times find the probability for n times trials, and run log scale, do partial derivative with respect to the estimator.

 - Clustering

   Understanding of the concept and process of the clustering algorithms such as k-means, spectral clustering and so on.

   Understanding of how different choices (e.g. K, distance metric) will influence the results

+  - K means

+  - Spectral Clustering

 - PCA